Alternate assessment arrangements

 If you would like to modify existing assessment arrangements to accommodate a situation of special circumstance, then you should consider applying for alternate assessment arrangements.

-AAAs may be provided if:
+Alternate assessment arrangements (AAAs) may be provided if:

 Alternate assessment arrangements do not represent a reduction in the academic standard being assessed.
 You must still meet all requirements of the course and unit.